VETERINARY NURSING: SMALL ANIMAL HEMATOLOGY PART TWO

 Rebeccah Vaughan, CVT, VTS (Anesthesia) (Clinical Practice- canine/feline)

-Becky Vaughan is a Certified Veterinary Technician and a Veterinary Technician Specialist (VTS) in Anesthesia and in Clinical Practice- Canine/Feline.
-After graduating from Manor College in Jenkintown, PA in 2002, Becky’s career has taken her to General Practice and Specialty Surgery, Radiology and Dentistry services in Philadelphia, Vermont, and the Chicagoland area.
+Becky Vaughan is a Certified Veterinary Technician and a Veterinary Technician Specialist (VTS) in Anesthesia/Analgesia and in Clinical Practice - Canine/Feline.
+After graduating from Manor College in Jenkintown, PA in 2002, Becky's career has taken her to General Practice and Specialty Surgery, Radiology and Dentistry services in Philadelphia, Vermont, and the Chicagoland area in a variety of patient care and leadership roles.

-Becky is currently the Technical Supervisor of VCA Aurora Animal Hospital, a 25-doctor teaching hospital comprised of 24-hr Emergency/Critical Care, Specialty Services, and General Practice.
-She also serves on the Credentials Committee for both the Academy of Veterinary Technicians in Clinical Practice and the Academy of Veterinary Technician Anesthetists in addition to being the past Credentials Committee Chair.
+Becky is currently the Technical Supervisor of VCA Aurora Animal Hospital, a 27-doctor teaching hospital comprised of 24-hr Emergency/Critical Care, Specialty Referral Services, and General Practice.
+She also serves on the Credentials Committee for both the Academy of Veterinary Technicians in Clinical Practice and the Academy of Veterinary Technician Anesthetists, in addition to being the past Credentials Committee Chair.

 Becky has lectured on anesthesia and dentistry topics throughout the US since 2006.
-She has contributed to magazines and VSPN on a number of topics.
-Becky also is part of a Technician and Assistant Task Force for the VCA Corporation in an effort to improve and standardize support staff education nationwide.
+She has contributed to magazines and VSPN on a number of topics, as well as being an instructor for VetMedTeam courses.
+Becky also is part of a Technician and Assistant Task Force for the VCA corporate Medical Operations division in an effort to improve and standardize support staff education nationwide.

-Becky has a special interest in critical anesthesia, dentistry and feline pain management.
-She shares her home in Downers Grove, IL with her husband Hank, daughter Kate, son Gavin, and a multitude of cats and fish.
+Becky has a special interest in critical anesthesia, dentistry, and feline pain management.
+She shares her home in Downers Grove, IL with her family and pets.